Debt consolidation loans allow borrowers to take out a fixed-rate, unsecured personal loan to pay off or reduce multiple unsecured debts more easily.

-If your unsecured debts make up 40 percent or more of your income, a debt consolidation personal loan might be worth considering.
+If your unsecured debts are eating up 40 percent or more of your income, a debt consolidation personal loan is worth considering.

 “If you currently have multiple debt obligations that you are juggling, a consolidation loan can be a way to simplify your life and possibly save on interest costs,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “A good candidate is a borrower who has steady income, decent credit, a discipline to refrain from running up more debt and a desire to pay off what is currently owed.”

-What do I need to qualify for a personal loan?
+What do I need to qualify for a debt consolidation loan?

 A lender will look at your credit history, income and your debt-to-income ratio to see whether you have been a reliable borrower and have the means to repay the loan on time.
-Before you apply for a loan, get your free credit report and credit score.
+Before you apply for a loan, get a copy of your credit report from each of the three major credit bureaus.
 Credit score requirements vary by lender, but most lenders want a borrower with a FICO score of at least 670.
-Some lenders work with consumers with tainted credit, though, so don’t assume a so-so credit score will disqualify you.
+Some debt consolidation loan companies work with consumers with tainted credit, though, so don’t assume a so-so credit score will disqualify you.

-How do I apply for a debt consolidation loan?
+How can you get a debt consolidation loan?

 What are the benefits of a debt consolidation loan?

 - It can save you money.
-If you have several credit cards with double-digit interest rates and you qualify for a debt consolidation personal loan at a lower rate, you can save a heap of money in interest and fees you may be charged, such as late fees.
+If you have several credit cards with double-digit interest rates and you qualify for a debt consolidation personal loan at a lower rate, you can save a heap of money in interest and fees you may be charged.